Be your best health advocate

 If you are struggling with taking time to care for yourself, whatever that means to you (taking a nap, getting a massage, going to the gym, reading a book, meditating), change how you look at it and/or what you call it.
 We rarely to never feel guilty when we are sick and have to see a doctor for care, so why should it be any different when we care for ourselves?
 We are also very happy to tell others to take care of themselves when they are having a rough time.
 This is a gift we need to also direct inward.

-To learn more about self-care and coping with the many things that accompany life with dystonia and other health challenges, be sure to get a copy of my book, Diagnosis Dystonia: Navigating the Journey.
+To learn more about self-care and coping with the many things that accompany life with dystonia and other health challenges, be sure to get a copy of my books, Diagnosis Dystonia: Navigating the Journey and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges .
 Both print and Kindle versions are available.
 To see what others are saying about it, please read the reviews.